Pyramid Stacking is a Thing of the Past

 Why You Shouldn’t Pyramid Stack

-Pyramid loads seem stable because of their wide base.
-Yet pyramid stacking pallets can weaken your stack’s structural integrity and lead to several issues.
+While pyramid loads seem stable because of their wide base, this pallet stacking method can weaken your stack’s structural integrity and lead to several issues.

 1. Products Can Fall